 If you need more information on the Madu River boat tour, please check my article on “Madu river boat trip“.

 But it is not historical monuments, temples and spices you are coming here for, It is the picture-perfect scenery: Glassy blue water sheet, cathedral-like shady mangrove bays, swooping brahmin eagles, avian divers like the cormorants, kingfishers.
 There is a large concentration of water monitors along the river bank due to ample food.
-Some of the water monitors are big and grown up to around 1 meter, but no harm to human.
-There is an opportunity to see a saltwater crocodile in Madu estuary but chances are very narrow as they do not show up very often.
+Some of the water monitors are big and grown up to around 1 meter, but do no harm to humans.
+There is an opportunity to see a saltwater crocodile in the Madu estuary but chances are very narrow as they do not show up very often.

 The boat trip makes for a bit exhausting afternoon, so take it easy in the evening and have a delicious, relaxing seafood meal overlooking the gorgeous sunset.
 The seafood beach restaurants offer a plethora of seafood dishes, meat and vegetable dishes.
-The menu features Sri Lankan food, European, Arabian and Asian foods.
+The menu features Sri Lankan food, and European, Arabian and Asian foods.

 If you happened to be in the beach resort on the weekend, You can visit the weekend market to eat fresh fruits and shop for cloth, bags, sandals and souvenir.
-Or, make a way to an Ayurveda healing centre and enjoy 1-hour full body massage with Sauna, which cost from US$ 8.
+Or, make a way to an Ayurveda healing centre and enjoy a 1-hour full body massage with Sauna, which cost US$ 8.
 Ayurveda massage is very popular among the ex-pats in the beach areas.
-Well trained Ayurveda therapists are tip-top on their task-there are only a few better ways of ending an interesting day than with Sri Lankan-style stretching and pummelling.
+Well-trained Ayurveda therapists are tip-top on their task-there are only a few better ways of ending an interesting day than with Sri Lankan-style stretching and pummelling.

 Ayurveda is a very popular subject in Sri Lanka and it already attracts a large number of foreign travellers.
 Even though medical tourism is not as developed as in India (Kerala), Sri Lanka also attracts a large number of travellers.
-A large number of Ayurveda resorts are sitting on the edge of the Indian Ocean and serve the health-conscious foreign travellers.
+A large number of Ayurveda resorts are sitting on the edge of the Indian Ocean and serve health-conscious foreign travellers.

-If you are wondering about the indigenous healing system known as “Ayurveda”, kindly check my article on “Ayurveda holiday in Sri Lanka“, It gives you a nice picture about Ayurved and Ayurved a holiday in Sri Lanka.
+If you are wondering about the indigenous healing system known as “Ayurveda”, kindly check my article on “Ayurveda holiday in Sri Lanka“, It gives you a nice picture of Ayurved and Ayurved a holiday in Sri Lanka.

-DAY TWO OF BENTOTA TOUR
+DAY TWO OF THE BENTOTA TOUR PACKAGE

-It is also one of the best places to spend time while sipping a glass of wine, beer, tea or coffee, and gazing at the sunset over the Indian Ocean.
-Galle is one of the best places in the south for wine and dine: Sri Lankan traditional rice& curry, freshly baked Roti, vegetable noodles, crispy hoppers, deep-fried lentil better known as “wade”, crunchy samosa… and much more.
+It is also one of the best places to spend time sipping a glass of wine, beer, tea or coffee, and gazing at the sunset over the Indian Ocean.
+Galle is one of the best places in the south for wine and dining: Sri Lankan traditional rice& curry, freshly baked Roti, vegetable noodles, crispy hoppers, deep-fried lentil better known as “wade”, crunchy samosa… and much more.

-It is a nice place to explore Sri Lankan food scene at your own pace- most vendors are able to communicate in English, hence the communication is not a barrier for your food tour.
+It is a nice place to explore the Sri Lankan food scene at your own pace- most vendors are able to communicate in English, hence communication is not a barrier for your food tour.
 The local food is incredibly cheap in Galle, but don’t make a mistake and enter a tourist restaurant, which is always selling food at a higher.

 VISITING SEA TURTLE CONSERVATION CENTER

-A large number of volunteers are working at Kosgoda sea turtle conservation centre, which located on the beach of Kosgoda.
-The main objective of the sea turtle conservation is to protect these endangered sea creatures.
+A large number of volunteers are working at the Kosgoda sea turtle conservation centre, which is located on the beach of Kosgoda.
+The main objective of sea turtle conservation is to protect these endangered sea creatures.
 The sea turtle is reducing in a rapid number over the last few years and sea turtle conservation funded by NOG’s and visitors suppose helping the well-being of the creature.
-However, some of the conservation centres are commercialized and they are largely concentrated on the profit than their original objectives.
+However, some of the conservation centres are commercialized and they are largely concentrated on profit than their original objectives.